vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1952 Heroic Poetry.
 London.

-Brahmān. ḍapurān. a
+Brahmān. ḍapurāṇa

 (BḍP) Srī-Vyāsa-mahars ´ .iproktam.
-Brahmān. ḍapurān. am.
+Brahmān. ḍapurāṇam.
 (With Introduction in

 Sanskrit and English and an Alphabetical Index of Verses).
 Edit. by J. L.

 Shastri.
 Delhi etc. 1973.
 (Reprint of the Venkatesvara edition of ad 1912).

-Brahmapurān. a
+Brahmapurāṇa

-(BrP) Vol. 1, Sanskrit Indices and text of the Brahmapurān. a by Peter Schreiner and Renate S¨ohnen.
-Vol. 2, Brahmapurān. a.
+(BrP) Vol. 1, Sanskrit Indices and text of the Brahmapurāṇa by Peter Schreiner and Renate S¨ohneṇVol.
+2, Brahmapurāṇa.
 Summary of Contents, with Index of

 Names and Motifs by Renate S¨ohnen and Peter Schreiner.
 Wiesbaden.
 2 vols.

-Purān. a Research Publications, T¨ubingen 1 and 2.
+Purāṇa Research Publications, T¨ubingen 1 and 2.

 Brandtner, Martin